Starcommander/nifty-gui/nifty-examples-lwjgl3/README.md

 Graphics Library implemented: lwjgl3.
 <br>Sound and Graphics is working fine.
 <br>InputSystem has some issues, but mostly works.
-- Some key clicks are not recognized, when typing fast.
 - Space-bar and shift key is not recognized.
 - Custom Mouse cursor (as image) does not work yet.
 <br>[Lwjgl](https://lwjgl.org/)